 B3.
 Methods to Maximize Response Rates and Deal with Non-Response

 To ensure high response rates to data collection efforts associated with the implementation study, site visits will be planned well in advance so that all identified respondents can participate in individual or group interviews, as appropriate.
-To increase participation in focus groups, youth who volunteer to participate will be offered a $25 gift card for their time, as is customary in other federal evaluations such as PREP.
+To increase participation in focus groups and interviews, youth who volunteer to participate will be offered a $25 gift card for their time, as is customary in other federal evaluations such as PREP.
 We will also work with the program sites to offer child care to improve participation.
 To ensure that attendance and program content coverage data are recorded completely and accurately, the evaluation team will routinely review these data provided by sites and follow up with program staff if information is incomplete.

 B4.
 Test of Procedures or Methods to be Undertaken